coreos/etcd-operator/doc/user/backup_config.md

 # Backup Options Config Guide

 In etcd operator, we provide the following options to save cluster backups to:
-- Persistent Volume (PV) on GCE or AWS
+- Persistent Volume (PV) on GCE, AWS or OpenStack Cinder
 - S3 bucket on AWS

 This docs talks about how to configure etcd operator to use these backup options.